-Ready to scale your marketing agency—without the usual growing pains?
-Don’t reinvent the wheel—I’ve helped owners of agencies ranging from 1 to 100 full-time people.
+Ready to scale your agency—without the usual growing pains?
+Don’t reinvent the wheel—I’ve helped owners of 400+ agencies worldwide, ranging from 1 to 700 full-time people.

-Be sure to identify where you fall on the “lifestyle vs. high-growth” agency continuum—agency owners run into problems when they grow in a way that conflicts with their values.
+Be sure to identify where you fall on the “Lifestyle vs. Equity” agency continuum—agency owners run into problems when they grow in a way that conflicts with their values.
+[Updated: April 2021]

 1-7 people: Use a “Functional” structure

 Most agencies start out with a “functional” structure.
-That is, your “doers” (designers, developers, strategists, copywriters, etc.) all do client service on top of their main (“functional”) job.
+That is, your “doer” subject matter experts (designers, developers, strategists, copywriters, etc.) all do client service on top of their main (“functional”) job.

 This makes sense financially, since when you have 2-8 people, you need employees to juggle everything.
 You can’t afford to have a designer and a front-end developer and a back-end developer.

 The challenge is that when clients need something outside their functional contact’s expertise, it’s harder for the agency to fulfill those requests.

 This hurts turnaround time (your “doers” aren’t experts in routing work to others), hurts profits (because people are estimating work in areas outside their core expertise), and hurts deliverable quality (because very few people are great at design and development, or development and marketing strategy, or social media strategy and graphic design).

 It’s also bad for retention, since you’re requiring employees to do things they don’t like doing.
 For instance, a client has a marketer doing PM in addition to marketing—not the marketer’s strength.
 That’ll eventually be a retention problem.